 \section{Conclusion}

-We deployed crosscoders to learn joint-feature spaces between model checkpoints; this allowed us to detect fine-grained feature shifts during pretraining.
-Notably, we find that monolingual models transition from detecting specific tokens to high-level syntactic patterns, while multilingual models consolidate these into universal crosslingual features, reflecting increasingly shared representations.
-This approach generalizes across architectures and scales to billion-parameter models, offering a promising path for more interpretable and fine-grained analysis of representation learning in LLMs across checkpoints.
-Future work can consider extending this analysis from individual nodes and features to the evolution of circuits \citep{tigges2024circuit, hakimi-etal-2025-time}, by examining how distributed patterns of computation transform over training across layers, rather than relying solely on static slices of the model.
+We deployed crosscoders to learn joint feature spaces between model checkpoints and introduced \relie{} to show when individual features become causally important for task performance.
+This lets us trace fine-grained changes in linguistic representations over pretraining, including which features emerge, persist, and disappear.
+We find that monolingual models transition from detecting specific tokens to high-level syntactic patterns, while multilingual models consolidate these into universal crosslingual features, reflecting increasingly shared representations.
+This approach generalizes across architectures and scales to billion-parameter models.
+Future work could extend this analysis from individual features to circuits \citep{tigges2024circuit, hakimi-etal-2025-time}, tracing how distributed patterns of computation evolve over training and across layers, rather than relying solely on static slices of the model.